 The Proficient Reading measures vary from twelve items (grade 2) to twenty items (grades 3–8) and target literal, inferential, and (grade 3 and above) evaluative comprehension.
 The Proficient Reading measures are, by design, the most challenging of the easyCBM Reading measures.
 The Proficient Reading measures are most appropriate for use as screening assessments.

 The Basic Reading measures are 25-item tests focusing primarily on literal comprehension and covering key reading skills of informational text, short literary text, and texts that require students to read to perform a task.
-Common Core Reading measures are specifically designed to address aspects of reading comprehension not assessed through fictional narrative text.
 The Basic Reading measures are more appropriate for progress monitoring, particularly for students with low comprehension skills.

 There are 10 questions on literary text, 10 relate to informational text, and the last five relate to read to perform a task activities in which students must interpret graphs, charts, and other graphics to answer the questions.